Registered Nurse Flexible Sigmoidoscopy

 - refer patients to an endoscopist for flexible sigmoidoscopy

 - discuss other screening tests with their patients

-To refer a patient, request a referral form from one of the sites listed below.
+To refer someone, request a referral form by contacting one of the sites listed below.

 |CITY||HOSPITAL & PHONE NUMBER|